What Are The Three Basic Elements Of Cinematography?

 Framing refers to the arrangement and composition of elements within a shot.
 It is a critical aspect of cinematography.
 It determines what the audience sees and how they see it, helping to create visual interest, balance, and meaning.
 The right framing can bring a scene to life by emphasizing the key elements.

 There are various framing techniques used in a film; these include close-ups, wide shots, and medium shots.
 Each technique has its own impact on the visual composition of a scene.
 For example, close-ups focus on a single subject or element, emphasizing details and emotions.
-On the other side, wide shots provide context and background information.
+On the other hand, wide shots provide context and background information.

 Framing helps establish a visual hierarchy by directing the audience’s attention to what is most important in a scene and creating visual rhythms that support the story.
 By carefully analyzing the components of the shot, cinematographers can create visual compositions that vividly depict the director’s vision.